Emerich Jenei: Later life and death

-Jenei in 1963 with his first wife actress Vasilica Tastaman, with whom he had a son and a daughter.
+Jenei in 1963 with his first wife actress Vasilica Tastaman, with whom he had a son.

-In June 2000, he decided to retire from coaching.
-After that date, Jenei was president of FC Bihor and also worked for the Romanian Football Federation.
-He was regularly consulted by the Romanian media for his opinion ahead of important football games for Romanian clubs, especially Steaua, or the Romania national team.
+In June 2000, Jenei decided to retire from coaching.
+After that date, Jenei was president of Bihor Oradea and also worked for the Romanian Football Federation.
+Journalist Mircea Bradu wrote a book about him titled A fi sau a nu fi antrenor (To be or not to be a coach), which was released in 2006.
+Subsequently, in 2008, a second volume was published by Bradu, titled Singur printre actori (Alone among actors).

+On 25 March 2008, Jenei was decorated by the President of Romania, Traian Băsescu, with Ordinul "Meritul Sportiv" – (The Order "The Sportive Merit") class II with a beret for his part in winning the European Cup with Steaua București in 1986.
+In 2017, President Klaus Iohannis awarded him the Order of the Star of Romania in the rank of Knight.

 Until her death in 2021, Jenei was married to Ileana, former fencer for Romania, world champion and Olympic medalist.
 They had a daughter named Cristina.
-He also had a son named Călin and a daughter named Janne with his first wife, actress Vasilica Tastaman.
+He also had a son named Călin with his first wife, actress Vasilica Tastaman.

 Jenei died at a hospital in Oradea, Romania, on 5 November 2025, at the age of 88.
+Over 1,000 people participated at his funeral, being buried with military honors in the "Rulikowski" Cemetery in Oradea.